-An evaluation of the actions of arnica oil uses revealed antioxidant capabilities supporting traditional use of arnica “in treatment of skin disorders.”
+An evaluation of the actions of arnica oil uses in this in vitro study revealed antioxidant capabilities supporting traditional use of arnica “in treatment of skin disorders.”
 (3) Why the connection?
 Antioxidants repair damage on a cellular level, so the relief you feel after using arnica isn’t just numbing or relaxation.
 It’s actual healing from the cells out.

 Arnica Oil Uses – Restore

 Another aspect of pain relief from arnica oil takes us to post-workout times, when you’ve tested your body and are now resting in the fruits of your efforts.
 Stiff, uncomfortable, even painful fruits of your efforts.